 Patrician Pattern by Federal

-This pattern was manufactured from 1933 to 1937.
-It is sometimes called the spoke pattern.
-It comes in clear, green, pink, and amber as shown here.
-Pink and green are slightly more desirable than the amber or clear.
+Sometimes called the "spoke pattern," this Depression glass pattern was manufactured by Federal from 1933 to 1937.
+It came in clear, green, pink, and amber as shown here.
+Pink and green are slightly more desirable than other colors.

 Although it doesn't have the high-end glitter of Waterford crystal, this faceted pattern from Anchor Hocking is almost as elegant.
 Manufactured from 1938 to 1944, it comes in clear.
 You'll find everything from salt and pepper shakers to cereal bowls in this geometric design.

 Another lovely floral design from Jeanette Glass, this Depression glass pattern features all over sunflowers with a large center medallion.
 It came in pink, green, blue, and several other rare and experimental colors.
 It was produced between 1930 and 1935.

 This stunning Depression glass pattern by Hazel Atlas offers a refined touch on simple glassware shapes.
 Made between 1934 and 1941, it came in royal blue, pink, clear, green, and other shades.

 Made between 1930 and 1936, American Sweetheart is a classic Depression glass pattern by Macbeth-Evans.
 It features a simple floral design and delicate scrolls and came in a variety of colors including pink and white.